EndPointCorp/end-point-blog/2023/12/client-profile-j-g-title-company.md

 ### The team

-Most of our .NET team was involved on this project.
-We also received valuable help from our hosting team and our Postgres developers.
+Most of our .NET team is involved on this project.
+We also receive valuable help from our hosting team and our Postgres developers.

 - [Bimal Gharti Magar](https://www.endpointdev.com/team/bimal-gharti-magar/)
 - [Dan Briones](https://www.endpointdev.com/team/dan-briones/)